strake7/mlcc-excercises/featureCrosses/feature_crosses_notes.md

 This feature cross is a 25-element one-hot vector (24 zeroes and 1 one).
 The single 1 in the cross identifies a particular conjunction of latitude and longitude

 ## Why?
-Enable a model to fit nonlinear data
+Enable a model to fit nonlinear data.
+Provide a way to graph data for two correlated bins.